GregGrigorop/Logistic_Regression_as_a_Neural_Network/README.md

    4) Generation of predictions

 Eventually I combined all the separate functions that deal with the aforementioned tasks into a main model function and further analysed the results.

+Hint: The initial train and test datasets are not included as they are property of Coursera.